Steven Universe: LGBTQ representation

 Sugar stated she had been determined to make queer relationships integral to the story in ways that are "impossible to censor," and had to fight internally for the representation.
-Obstacles from Cartoon Network executives included requests to make Ruby a boy, have the characters never kiss on the mouth, and no romantic relationship between Ruby and Sapphire.
+Obstacles from Cartoon Network executives included requests to make Ruby a boy, to have the characters never kiss on the mouth, and for there to be no romantic relationship between Ruby and Sapphire.
 They issued a warning regarding the possibility of cancelation if anyone on the crew, including Sugar, gave confirmation one of the characters were homosexual.
 Sugar said that when she began to talk publicly about the need of creative control of her show to tell these stories, she garnered support from the fandom and the LGBTQ organization GLAAD.

 In June 2021, Sugar said that "[b]eing at the forefront [of LGBTQ representation] meant that there was very little queer content beyond what we were creating".
 She also said that apart from threats and backlash from homophobic viewers, she feared that her identity and content in the show could lead to its cancelation if she spoke about it openly, noting that support for the show was "often very qualified and hurtful".
 She also noted that non-binary creators such as herself have additional challenges, going through a world where non-binary people are dehumanized, and hoped that "visible queer content and multiple queer creators means no one has to feel isolated" in the ways that she did.
 The same month, Sugar told NPR that she wanted "little boys to experience girl show things" and vice versa, and for "nonbinary, gender-expansive kids to have a show".